YK Research

 What the Options Market Is Saying

-- Put skew at 2x = hedging demand is elevated but not extreme (COVID was 3-4x)
+• Put skew at 2x = elevated hedging demand, not panic (COVID hit 3-4x)

-- NVDA holding $170-183 range = market doesn't think chip supply is fundamentally broken
+• NVDA holding $170-183 = market doesn't believe chip supply is fundamentally broken

-- Matches Marcus's read: flash crash risk if war escalates.
-Bull resumes once shooting stops
+• Aligns with Marcus's read: flash crash if war escalates, bull resumes when shooting stops

 Scenario Analysis: NVDA